 The Safe Mobility for Life Coalition Florida's Guide to Safe Mobility for Life contains a "Your Transportation Future" section with resources and information to help individuals and families properly plan for the transition.

 NHTSA's Driving Transitions Education: Tools, Scripts, and Practice Exercises Handbook was developed to prepare professionals for effective conversations about driver safety and community mobility issues with older adults, their families, and concerned community members.

 “Hanging Up the Keys?
 Options When Driving Retirement Becomes a Crisis.” is a guide that was developed by Annie Harmon of the University of Missouri - St. Louis as part of a 2009 Student Scholars initiative.
 The document is designed to assist individuals and families in better understanding the current level of risk older drivers face and to direct them to comprehensive resources.
 The free guide includes a driving checklist, risk factors to consider, communication and safety tips, and information on alternatives to driving.

 - AARP's on-line seminars are available in both English and Spanish

 - Resources for Family and Friends on the SeniorDriving.AAA.com website

 - The Hartford's Family Conversations with Older Drivers

-- The American Occupational Therapy Association has valuable information for caregivers and families in their brochures, publications, and fact sheets, one of which is Keeping the Older Driver Safe
+- The American Occupational Therapy Association has valuable information for caregivers and families in their brochures, publications, and fact sheets

 - The American Journal of Occupational Therapy has a special issue on Older Driver Safety and Community Mobility